Great Things to Do in Rhinebeck

 Hudson Valley's Rhinebeck may sound like a German town, and that’s because the Dutch (totally different nationality, but it still works…) were the first European settlers here in the late 1600s.
 But you weren’t even born then, so forget about it.
 It’s all about the present, and presently, Rhinebeck is as American as wooden shoes and windmills and… wait a minute…

 But yes, it’s a prime example of what they call Small Town America, with its friendly faces and charming traditions.
 What’s not so small are the majestic mansions and estates spread across this affluent area.
 In fact, we imagine you’re in the area to do some house shopping, picking up a few castles on your holiday.
 So, we’ll make sure to inform you about some of the most iconic edifices, as well as the fine dining and quaint boutiques.
 It’s also far from city life, with its farms and nature trails bringing you back to basics and a slow pace of life.
-So, without further talk of slow pace and windmills and what not, here is the Plum Guide list of things to do in Rhinebeck.
+So, without further talk of slow pace and windmills and what not, here is our list of things to do in Rhinebeck.
+And you can trust our advice too, because here at Plum Guide, we go above and beyond daily, so we really know a thing or two about travel.

 See (really) nice houses